 Sure, the world's most beautiful museums often have an admission price (or suggested donation) topping $20 per person.
 But they also typically offer free hours each week and a free day each month.
 Budget Travelers don't necessary schedule their vacations around a museum's free days, but they do weigh the option and decide if they can put that money to better use.
 They also take full advantage of everything a museum has to offer on a given day.
 There's no need to high-tail it from room to room trying to see everything—instead, find out when there's a guided tour, a hands-on class for the kids, or evening hours when the joint if often much quieter than during the day.

 Don't tell!
 Airlines and hotels are willing to practically give away their inventory rather than see it go empty.
 That's right.
 Airlines sell their seats at rock-bottom prices.
 Hotels do the same for their rooms.
 Why haven't you heard this before?
 Because they don't exactly go parading down the street announcing it to the world.
 Instead, they roll those empty airplane seats and hotel beds into package deals.
-When you book a package deal (such as the Real Deals that Budget Travel publishes each week), you'll get a good rate on airfare and hotels, some meals, often guided tours, and some ground transportation.
+When you book a package deal, you'll get a good rate on airfare and hotels, some meals, often guided tours, and some ground transportation.
 Don't believe us?
 Take a look at a package deal and then try to book the airfare and hotel separately—the package will almost always be significantly less.

 Budget Travelers know that a light suitcase is not just easier to travel with but can also save you money on baggage fees.
 Pack early so you're not in panic mode, and put some thought into packing matching tops and bottoms (rolled, not folded), as few shoes as you can handle emotionally, and wearing your heaviest layers on the plane.
 When in doubt, leave it at home.
 You never regret the things you don't pack.